theblackdon/NationalHostelPlacementService/README.md

 - - Physical disability
 - - Special reasons

+However, it can be seen that this method of assessment can put a serious burden on a local authority's housing service.
+In fact , with the growing number of applications by honeless people people, and their acceptance, housing services are being put under considerable pressure.
+Coupled with reduced staff and in some cases insufficient funds, it is not surprising to find applications not being dealt with properly, and priority applications being delayed.

 ## 1.2 The National Hostel Placement Service
 The National Hostel Placement Service (NHPS) is fictional organisation, founded by a group of probabtion officers and social workers.
 They recognised the need for a central referral agency, for places in residential units which would alleviate the accommodation problems facing many of their clients.